kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 			- Lewis brained it with his mace.
 Tore down the painting and lit it afire.
 	- Rem looked for buttons/hidden passageways.
 This section is part of the temple but was cemented off long ago.
 	- Perse cut off the head of the heirophant and put it in the bag of holding
+	- Burned all and left the temple
+- We returned to Porto
+	- Lewis asked Rem about an item that should've been the temple, they didn't see it.
+Thanked him for looking.